AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 float diagonal = (float) Math.sqrt(dx * dx + dy * dy + dz * dz);
 ```

-Using this for the scale and the height of the measured bounding box for the offset, I ended up with the following code.
+With the diagonal size for the scale and the measured height for the offset, I ended up with the following code.

 ```java
 // ... inside render method after measuring